 Table of Contents

+Becoming a digital nomad has its perks, sure.
 Remote work, tropical places, travel the world and get paid while you’re on the go.
 Earn a higher value currency online from a country like the US, and live in another country where that currency goes further.
-Save more money every month for retirement, live almost anywhere in the world, and live well; that’s the life of a digital nomad.
+Save more money every month for retirement, live almost anywhere in the world, and live well; that’s the digital nomad lifestyle.

-Notice I didn’t say it would be easy.
-In this article let’s look at a bunch of logistics for absolute beginners to the nomadic lifestyle; this is how to become a digital nomad.
+In this article we’ll look at a bunch of logistics for absolute beginners to the nomadic lifestyle and provide enough information to help anyone figure out how to become a digital nomad.

-And there’s a lot of other reasons why people are adopting a nomadic lifestyle.
+And don’t just take it from me –there’s a lot of other reasons why people are adopting a nomadic lifestyle.
 According to a survey of 500 digital nomads that was conducted by FlexJobs in late 2018:

 - Main reasons why people want to learn how to become digital nomads include work-life balance (73%), enjoy the freedom (68%), love to travel (55%), avoid office politics and distractions of a traditional work environment (43%), want to explore other cultures (37%), high cost of living in home country (30%), poor local job market in hometown (24%)